 Flat tires.
-They almost always annoying and inconvenient – you’re driving down the road, your jam on the radio turned up (or NPR…whichever you prefer), and then you hear it.
+They almost always come out of the blue – you’re driving down the road, your jam on the radio turned up (or NPR…whichever you prefer), and then you hear it.
 That unsettling and sudden POP and the following FLOP FLOP FLOP that, in my mind, can only be equated to how I imagine a fish sounds if were to be beaten senseless with another fish, and then your car begins to swerve.
 Or, not as bad, you come out of the mall and your car has an interesting tilt to it, as if it had been drinking.

 You, good person, have a case of the flat tire.
 Find out how to fix this problem.